 The Concord of Ashes

-Sir Gauthier de Dampiere
+Gauthier de Dampiere

-Sir Gauthier represents what the more cautious Cainites truly fear: a resourceful mortal, driven by True Faith, with a knowledge of the Children of Cain, the will to fight, and a capacity to draw others to his cause.
+Gauthier represents what the more cautious Cainites truly fear: a resourceful mortal, driven by True Faith, with a knowledge of the Children of Caine, the will to fight, and a capacity to draw others to his cause.
 It is certainly true that he is a fanatic (and likely more than a little mad), and seemingly unconcerned with the repercussions of his actions so long as he follows the plan that God has set for him.

 Naturally, the crowd turned into an ugly mob that attacked anything and everything that they felt threatened them.
-Jews, foreigners, vagrants and even some of their own number fell prey to the mob that night.
+Jews, foreigners, vagrants, and even some of their own number fell prey to the mob that night.